All Features

 The result?
 You make decisions in a competitive vacuum.
 You price without knowing what others charge.
 You build features without knowing what's table stakes vs. differentiation.
 You position without understanding how competitors are positioning.

-The Board of One solution
+How Board of One handles this

 The key difference: competitive intelligence isn't isolated in a dashboard you forget to check.
 It's woven into every relevant decision.
 When you deliberate on pricing, competitor pricing is right there.
 When you evaluate features, you see what competitors offer.
 The intelligence flows to where you need it.